 “Get our man in Washington on the line.”
 He said, turning to the soldier to his right.
 “I want to know as much as he can tell me about how things are progressing in Virginia.
 All this waiting’s really chappin my ass.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Bryant PossWrite a Review